 Welding is known to be a rewarding work.
 Knowledge of the mechanical drawings makes work easier with much more accuracy.
 Without such a set of drawings, it can be impossible to inspect a fabrication or something on which a previous worker has worked upon.
+Welding and Mechanical Drawing go hand in hand in the industry of fabrication.

 It is something that helps you find out the blueprint of any fabrication in the world even if you cannot speak the language of that region.
 Let’s understand what is welding and mechanical drawing and how it helps a welder perform better?